klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 More promising for the future is the work going on in the clang/LLVM community to support OpenACC, as this effort is largely driven by the USA national labs who want to avoid having to port all OpenACC-based code developed for the NVIDIA based pre-exascale supercomputers to other programming models to run on the new AMD and Intel based exascale supercomputers.
+NVIDIA is now also contributing elements of its own implementation.
 In fact, the clang/LLVM ecosystem is the future for scientific computing and not the GNU Compiler Collection ecosystem as most compiler vendors already base their compilers on that technology.
 The NVIDIA, AMD and new Intel compilers are all based on LLVM and the clang frontend for C and C++-support, with NVIDIA and AMD still using a Fortran front-end developed by PGI and donated to the LLVM project while Intel is using its own front-end.
-There is also a new community-developed modern front-end for Fortran but it is not yet ready for prime time as the optimisation is not yet that great.
+There is also a new community-developed modern front-end for Fortran but it is not yet ready for prime time as the optimisation is not yet that great (but it is getting close).
-OpenACC support in the LLVM ecosystem will build upon the OpenMP support, the technology that we will discuss next, using extensions for those OpenACC features that still have no equivalent in OpenMP.
-However, as of version 17 (early fall 2023) this support is still very incomplete and experimental.
+OpenACC support in the LLVM ecosystem will build upon the OpenMP support, the technology that we will discuss next, using extensions for those OpenACC features that still have no equivalent in OpenMP, though NVIDIA is now also trying to push its implementation.
+As of version 19 (early fall 2023) this support is still very incomplete and experimental.

 ### OpenMP